 Who can reach World Test Championship final?
 India, Australia and South Africa the frontrunners to make Lord's

-Next World Test Championship final to be held at Lord's from June 11, India, Australia, South Africa, Sri Lanka and New Zealand still in the hunt; Defending champions Australia beat India in final in 2023; England out of the running with hopes dented by slow over-rate in 2023 Ashes
+World Test Championship final to be held at Lord's from June 11; India, Australia, South Africa, Sri Lanka and New Zealand realistically in the hunt; defending champions Australia beat India in 2023 final; NZ pretty much out of the running due to three-point penalty for slow over-rates

-The race to reach the World Test Championship Final at Lord's next summer is hotting up with five sides left in the running.
+The race to reach the World Test Championship Final next summer is hotting up with five sides realistically left in the running.

-England are not one of those after too many defeats and over-rate indiscretions but Australia, India, South Africa, Sri Lanka and New Zealand are still standing, with the first three the frontrunners.
+England are not one of those, with too many defeats and over-rate indiscretions all but ending their hopes, but Australia, India, South Africa, Sri Lanka and New Zealand are still standing, with the first three the frontrunners.

+The Black Caps' hopes suffered a blow when both they and England were penalised three World Test Championship points and fined 15 per cent of their match fees for slow over-rates in the recent first Test in Christchurch of their ongoing three-match series.

 World Test Championship 2023-25